Torfkopp/masterarbeit/chapters/experiment.typ

 === 2#super[nd] Scenario: CIGRE + COHDARL
 In this scenario, the grid model used is the same as in the first scenario.
 The difference to the first scenario is the usage of COHDARL.
-COHDARL is a distributed heuristic that applies self-organization mechanisms to optimize a global, shared objective.
+COHDARL is a distributed heuristic that applies self-organisation mechanisms to optimise a global, shared objective.
-It is used to optimize the scheduling of energy resources in virtual power plants and operates by representing each distributed energy resource as a self-interested agent, allowing both global scheduling objectives and individual local objectives to be efficiently integrated into a distributed coordination paradigm @hinrichs2017distributed.
+It is used to optimise the scheduling of energy resources in virtual power plants and operates by representing each distributed energy resource as a self-interested agent, allowing both global scheduling objectives and individual local objectives to be efficiently integrated into a distributed coordination paradigm @hinrichs2017distributed.
 Consistent with the usage of COHDARL, the 'defender' agent is given the COHDARL defender objective #footnote("https://gitlab.com/arl-experiments/cohdarl/-/blob/main/src/cohdarl/cohdarl_objective.py"), whose reward is based on the global objective of COHDARL.
-The objective calculates its reward just like the ArlDefenderObjective, just with the addition of the cohdarl's power objective and a coefficient of $1/4$ for each of the summands.
+The objective calculates its reward just like the ArlDefenderObjective, just with the addition of the COHDARLS's power objective and a coefficient of $1/4$ for each of the summands.

 == Parameters

-The palaestrAI framework allows to create schedules of experiments -- so called phases -- to start directly after one another with one command.
+The palaestrAI framework allows creating schedules of experiments -- so-called phases -- to start directly after one another with one command.
 Thus, an experiment for each of the two scenarios was conducted with the four different methods (Baseline, BO, NEAT, RL) being phases of it.